Skip to Content

 Examples of Wage & Hour Violations in California

-Employers can violate wage and hour-related employment laws in many ways.
+Employers can violate wage and hour laws in many ways, including:

-• Failure to pay minimum wage: Employers failing to pay the mandated minimum wage to their employees.
+• Failure to pay minimum wage: Paying less than the legally required minimum wage.

-• Overtime violations: Not compensating non-exempt employees with 1.5 times their regular pay for hours worked beyond 40 in a week or over eight hours in a day.
+• Overtime violations: Failing to pay 1.5 times the regular rate for hours over eight in a day or 40 in a week, or double time for hours beyond 12 in a day.

-• Denying meal and rest breaks: Employers must provide a 30-minute meal break after five hours of work and a 10-minute rest period for every four hours worked.
-Denying these is a violation.
+• Denying meal and rest breaks: Withholding the required 30-minute meal break after five hours or the 10-minute rest break for every four hours worked.

-• Misclassification of employees: Incorrectly classifying employees as exempt to avoid paying overtime or providing rest and meal breaks.
+• Misclassification of employees: Labeling workers as exempt to avoid paying overtime or providing required breaks.

-• Not reimbursing business expenses: California law requires employers to reimburse employees for necessary business expenses.
+• Unreimbursed business expenses: California law requires employers to reimburse employees for necessary business expenses.

-• Retaliation against employees: Employers are forbidden to retaliate against employees who file a wage and hour claim or assist in related investigations.
+• Retaliation against employees: Taking adverse action against an employee for filing a wage claim or participating in a related investigation.

 Exempt vs. Non-Exempt Employee Classification